-Display mode: selects one of the six available display modes, including LUFS-M and LUFS-S.
+Display mode: selects one of the six available display modes, including LUFS-M and LUFS-S. Includes options to show graph.

-Show graph/Color peaks: selects whether to display values in graph mode (shown above) or by coloring peaks.
 Opacity (color peaks only): adjusts opacity of the peaks.

-The frequency range contains seven bands - a baseline, and six others, A to F. For each band you can specify:
+The frequency range contains seven bands - a baseline, and six others, A to F. For each band you can specify its color and:

-- its color. - for bands A to E, the LU value at which the band starts. - an LU value to determine the rate at which you transition into it (not for baseline, which instead is assigned an offset LU value). - whether or not that band is enabled.
+- for bands A to E, the LU value at which the band starts. - an LU value to determine the rate at which you transition into it (not for baseline, which is assigned an offset LU value). - whether or not that band is enabled.

-There is a right-click context menu over the display area which allows you to save and name up to 10 presets.
-This menu also includes options to Discard recent edits,

-Reset loudness view to default and Reset display preview window zoom/scroll.
-In addition, REAPER's Preferences, Appearance settings include an option to enable tooltips displaying peak and (if calculated) loudness values above waveforms (below right).
+The context menu lets you save and name up to 10 presets for each view.
+There are options to Discard recent edits, Reset loudness view to default and Reset display preview window zoom/scroll.
+REAPER's Preferences, Appearance settings iallow you to enable tooltips displaying peak and loudness values above waveforms (below right).